 Coping with the costs

-Once a dual-income family, the household of 5 now relies on Jason as the sole breadwinner.
+Once a dual-income family, the household of five now relies on Jason as the sole breadwinner.
 Of course, expenses have gone up, especially for medication, petrol, and Julie’s other needs.
 Jason has also taken on the additional responsibility of balancing the family’s budget — something his wife, a former accountant, did when she was well.

 Jason recalls: “She would handle all the paperwork, bills… everything.
 I would just bring home the money and she would settle everything.
 But after she collapsed, everything fell onto my shoulders.
 I felt so stressed, upset and extremely lost.”